Zero-Day Audio DeepFake Detection via Retrieval Augmentation and Profile Matching: Experimental Setup

 \textbf{Baselines}.
-To demonstrate the effectiveness of RA against fine-tuning, we compare it with two baselines: 1) The post-trained model that returns $s_q$ from the DE2024 evaluation set; 2) A fine-tuned model from the post-trained one using the DE2024 training set (same data used for knowledge database).
+To demonstrate the effectiveness of RA against fine-tuning, we compare it with two baselines: 1) The post-trained model that returns $s_q$ from the DE2024 evaluation data; 2) A fine-tuned model from the post-trained one using the DE2024 training data (same data used for knowledge database of RA).
 For fine-tuning, we use a learning rate of $1e^{-7}$ and other settings consistent with \cite{antideepfake}.
 We fine-tune the post-trained model for 10 epochs and infer $s_q$ for evaluation, with notable improvements from the baseline, as reported in next section.
+The baseline and fine-tuned models are denoted as \textbf{\texttt{B00}} and \textbf{\texttt{B01}}, respectively in the rest of this paper.

 \textbf{Hyperparameters}.
 The only hyperparameter is the number of utterances $k$ to be retrieved from the knowledge database.
 We range $k$ from 5 to 200 at several discrete values.
-For each system ID, we report results using the optimal $k$ value based on performance on the development set, and analyze the effect of $k$ through ablation study.
+For each system, we report results using the optimal $k$ value based on performance on the development set.

 \textbf{Hardware}.
 All SSL model inference and fine-tuning experiments are performed on a computing node with eight AMD EPYC 9654 CPUs and one NVIDIA H100 GPU.
 Knowledge retrieval, ensemble, and evaluation use the same node without involving the GPU resources.